fairDataSociety/zwi-fave/README.md

 The content will be served from swarm.

 ** If index is not present at the given location, server will download the index of top 100 english articles from swarm and serve.

+#### How Indexer works:

+Indexer uses bleve and boltdb to create index.
+It is using Article title, url and an array of tags to index each article.
+It also uploads the content of each item in the zim into swarm and saves it in the local index file along with the indexes.
+As bleve uses a key-value store, indexer uses relative urls of all the items as key.

+- How does it generate tags?

+It gets all the words from html content then creates a list of proper nouns, and their occurrences in the article.
+Takes top 10 words from that list

+#### How Server works:

+Server lists all the items in the server with "text/html" mimetype.

+For showing the content it checks "GET" request on "/wiki/XXXX". it reads the "XXXX" relative url, then finds the entry for that item in the key-value store, reads the swarm hash, downloads the content and sends it back as response.

 this project [uses code](https://github.com/akhenakh/gozim/blob) that is [MIT licensed](https://github.com/akhenakh/gozim/blob/master/LICENSE)